InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ______
 #### `getSection` <a name="getsection"></a>

 The `getSection` command can be used to receive the (parsed) object representation of a section of a certain specification.
 The callback shall be called with the (parsed) object representation as the argument for the `data` parameter.
 The `data` parameter may be `null` when the CMP is not yet loaded.
-The callback shall be called with `false` as the argument for the `success` parameter if the CMP fails to process this command.
+A value of `false` will be passed as the argument to the `success` parameter if the CMP fails to process this command.